surajmaru/USB-Keyboard-To-BLE-ESP32S3/Readme.md

-# Convert your wired Keyboard --> Wireless using (ESP32-S3 WROOM N8R8)
+# Convert your wired Keyboard --> Wireless using ESP32-S3

 ## In this project i have shown how you can convert any wire keyboard into wireless using the esp32 s3.